istio/istio.io/content/docs/setup/kubernetes/install/helm/index.md

 icon: helm
 ---

-Quick start instructions for the setup and configuration of Istio using Helm.
+Follow this path to install and configure an Istio mesh using Helm.

-This is the recommended install method for installing Istio to your production environment as it offers rich customization to the Istio control plane and the sidecars for the Istio data plane.
+**This path is recommended for production environments.** This path offers rich customization of the Istio control plane and of the sidecars for the Istio data plane.

 ## Prerequisites